RickStrahl/Westwind.Scripting/README.md

 * **ErrorMessage**
 An error message string that shows any compilation errors along with line numbers into the generated code.

-* **GeneratedCode** **GeneratedCodeWithLineNumbers**
+* **ErrorType**
+Determines whether the error is `Compilation` or `Runtime` error.

+* **GeneratedCode and GeneratedCodeWithLineNumbers**
 If you receive Error Messages with line numbers it might be useful to have the source code that was generated to co-relate the error to.
+If `true` compiled source code is saved - otherwise this property is null.

 ### Error Properties
 `CSharpScriptExecution` has two error modes: